kr-colab/diploSHIC/README.md

                         into (default = 11)
 ```
 As you will see in a moment train mode is used for training the deep learning classifier.
 Its required
-arguments are nDims (12 for diploid, 11 for haploid) , trainDir (the directory where the training feature vectors
+arguments are nDims (12 for diploid, 11 for haploid if you used the scripts above) , trainDir (the directory where the training feature vectors
 are kept), testDir (the directory where the testing feature vectors are kept), and outputModel the file name for the trained
 network.
 One note -- `diploSHIC.py` expects five files named `hard.fvec`, `soft.fvec`, `neut.fvec`, `linkedSoft.fvec`, and
 `linkedHard.fvec` in the training and testing directories.
 The training and testing directory can be the same directory in